Madhav879/Vimeo-to-MKTO-bookmark/docs/vimeo-to-mkto-doc.md

 ## How to use it 🛠️

-1. Navigate to the webpage that contains the Vimeo video you want to embed.
+1. Navigate to the Resource page that contains the Vimeo video you want to embed.
 2. Click on the **Vimeo to MKTO** bookmark.
 3. Copy the modified URL to your clipboard and use it in MKTO LPs.